 In other words, in the same way that all heart surgeons are doctors but not all doctors are heart surgeons, most asset managers are investment advisors but not all investment advisors are asset managers.

-What Is an Asset Management Account and How Is It Related to an Asset Management Company?
+How an Asset Management Account Related to an Asset Management Company